-High Court Judgement Rips Anti-Boris Lawsuit to Shreds -
+High Court Judgment Rips Anti-Boris Lawsuit to Shreds -

 Unsurprisingly this didn’t fool the judges who list an entire catalogue of Ball’s bluster and make clear that they would have quashed the case on the vexatious grounds vexatious anyway, even without the serious legal flaws they had already identified.
 Amusingly they even include the interview where Ball said his “biggest responsibility” was to raise over £2 million as he had “run out of personal credit card and bank overdraft funding”.
 Ouch.

 Incredibly, Ball is still saying that he wants to appeal the ruling despite his crushing defeat.
-Remainers surely can’t be stupid enough to give him yet more funding for his self-deluded fantasies… can they?
+Remainers surely can’t be stupid enough to give him yet more funding for his self-deluding fantasies… can they?